betafactory/FirstContribution/README.md

 Congrats!
 You just completed the standard _fork -> clone -> edit -> PR_ workflow that you'll encounter often as a contributor!

-You could join our slack team in case you need any help or have any questions.
-[Join slack team](https://communityinviter.com/apps/thebetafactory/beta-factory-slack).
+You could join our slack team in case you need any help or have any questions [Join slack team](https://communityinviter.com/apps/thebetafactory/beta-factory-slack).